maniamartial/EmployNanny/README.md

 `SECRET_KEY=your_secret_key_here
 DEBUG=True`
 <br>
-Replace your_secret_key_here with a random string that Django will use as the project's secret key.
+Replace your_secret_key_here with a random string Django will use as the project's secret key.
 Remember to keep your actual secret key private and never share it publicly.

 **Database Setup**<br>
 EmployNanny uses Django's default database SQLite for simplicity. <br>